MSU Billings Course Descriptions

 3 cr.
 Prerequisite: LIT 230. (taught in sequence with LIT 320 and 322) Provides intensive study and discussion of selections from major British writers from the Restoration through the Romantic period.

 LIT 322 Advanced British Literature III

 3 cr.
 Prerequisite: LIT 230. (taught in sequence with LIT 320 and 321) Provides intensive study and discussion of selections from major British writers from the Victorian period to 1965.

 LIT 327 Shakespeare

 [formerly ENGL 444 Shakespeare]

 3 cr.
-Prerequisite: LIT 320 or instructor’s permission.
+Prerequisite: LIT 320 or consent of instructor.
 (F) Examines the major dramatic genres of Shakespeare: history/tragedy, and comedy/romance.
 Studies Shakespeare’s biography, historical context and knowledge of psychology, ethics, and philosophy as reflected in plays.